23 January 2023

 Test remediation scenarios for impact before rollout

-Include transparent communication to employees about your organization’s pay inequities, their origins and the actions you’ll take to remedy them
+Include transparent communication to employees about your organisation’s pay inequities, their origins and the actions you’ll take to remedy them